Department of STEM Education & Professional Studies

 This course explores action research in a school library.
 Students will examine the value and characteristics of educational action research and apply these ideas toward the development of an action research project.
 Topics include the evaluation of published action research projects, community-based assessment, data collection and analysis, and the design and development of a project conducted in a school library setting.

-An exploration of the selection of literature and media for young adults (ages 12 - 18).
-Includes current trends and research in teens' social, physical and cultural development, teen interests and needs, and multiple literacies.
-Focus is on multiple formats, diverse learners, and strategies to promote reading for information, pleasure and lifelong learning.
+This course explores literature and media for young adults (ages 12 - 18).
+Current trends and research in teens' social, physical and cultural development, teen interests and needs, and multiple literacies are examined.
+Other topics include the history of young adult literature, strategies for promoting reading for information, pleasure and lifelong learning, supporting diverse learners, and using materials in multiple formats.
+Students will select, evaluate, discuss, and use young adult literature and related materials.

-Survey of trends and selection tools in literature and reading for adult library patrons including popular fiction and non-fiction genres in multiple formats and across life stages in adulthood.
-Strategies will include reader’s advisory, book clubs, and other programming to meet the diverse needs and interests of adult readers.
+This course surveys trends and selection tools in literature and reading for adult library patrons.
+The course will include the exploration and evaluation of popular fiction and non-fiction genres in various formats across life stages in adulthood.
+Students will gain knowledge in performing reader’s advisory and the development of programming to meet the diverse needs and interests of adult readers.

 This course explores the use, selection and evaluation of literature and media that use sequential art to tell stories in a visual format: comics, webcomics, graphic novels, and more.
 The course will include the history of the sequential art format; an exploration of reading through a variety of graphics, text and media; and a survey of current and historical titles for all ages.
 Students will explore resources for selecting and evaluating materials in graphic format as well as specific applications for graphic materials in classrooms and libraries.

-Explores storytelling for the purpose of informing, entertaining and/or educating in an information setting.
 This course introduces narrative structure and technique using a variety of different media.
+It explores storytelling for the purpose of informing, entertaining and/or educating in an information setting.
 Storytelling strategies help students gain communication skills and practice.
-Students will explore the potential use of storytelling for a variety of age groups, from preschool through adults, and for special audiences.
+Students will explore the and demonstrate the use of storytelling for a variety of age groups, from preschool through adults, and for special audiences.

 This course introduces current and future information professionals to user-centered design in library and information studies.
 Students learn how to conduct research with users, gather users' requirements, and develop intuitive, user-friendly interfaces (e.g., software, mobile applications).
 Theories and techniques for engaging users and designing user-centered interfaces are learned and applied.

-Students will develop expertise in the delivery of in-person and online information literacy and research instruction in library and information contexts through an exploration of various information literacy models, standards, and theories.
-Students will gain practical experience in planning, implementing, and assessing library instruction and digital learning objects through a variety of delivery methods.
+This course explores online and in-person literacy and research instruction in the library and information contexts.
+Topics include information literacy models, standards, and theories.
+Students will gain practical experience planning, implementing, and assessing library instruction and digital learning objects through a variety of delivery methods.

-The populations served by public libraries are varied and diverse, and they require resources that will address these diverse needs.
-Budgetary and political concerns, among other things, often restrict the ability of libraries to fulfill the needs of 'invisible populations,' or groups whose minority status is not readily or visually apparent, such as the lesbian, gay, bisexual, transgender, queer, intersex, asexual plus (LGBTQIA+) community.
+This course addresses the needs of the lesbian, gay, bisexual, transgender, queer, intersex, asexual plus (LGBTQIA+) community served by public libraries.
 This course is designed to bring particular issues the LGBTQIA+ community may have in relation to public libraries to the forefront and provide students with the tools to address these issues in the field.
+Topics include censorship, classification, collection development, advocacy, and outreach.
+Students will complete evaluations, analyses, and discussions related to these topics and the LGBTQIA+ community in public library spaces.

 This course provides thought-provoking background and practical suggestions for engaging with a diverse population.
 Participants explore their own assumptions about race, class, and culture and learn strategies for creating environments and an open dialog that are culturally inviting to all.